dojoteef/synst/README.md

 ### Translating

-After training a model, you can generate translations with the following command (currently only translation on a single GPU is possible):
+After training a model, you can generate translations with the following command (currently only translation on a single GPU is supported):

 ```sh
 CUDA_VISIBLE_DEVICES=0 python main.py --dataset wmt_en_de_parsed --span 6 \